timescale/pgvectorscale/README.md

     LIMIT 10
     ```

-    Note: pgvectorscale currently support cosine distance (`<=>`) queries.
+    Note: pgvectorscale currently supports: cosine distance (`<=>`) queries, for indices created with `vector_cosine_ops`; and L2 distance (`<->`) queries, for indices created with `vector_l2_ops`.
+This is the same syntax used by `pgvector`.
 If you would like additional distance types,
     [create an issue](https://github.com/timescale/pgvectorscale/issues).

 ## Tuning

-The StreamingDiskANN index comes with **smart defaults** but also the ability to customize it's behavior.
+The StreamingDiskANN index comes with **smart defaults** but also the ability to customize its behavior.
 There are two types of parameters: index build-time parameters that are specified when an index is created and query-time parameters that can be tuned when querying an index.

 We suggest setting the index build-time paramers for major changes to index operations while query-time parameters can be used to tune the accuracy/performance tradeoff for individual queries.